Ngaruiya-Benard/MyMiniApp/README.md

 #This app lists the number of countries in all of the continents in the world.
 #It was coded on Android studio for android devices (tablets and phones) using java jdk.
-#The app is open source and free for use.